brillmarkllc/sls-aws-nodejs-express-ts-lambda/README.md

 aws_secret_access_key=pvLXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

+Done.
+In this way, you can have multiple IAM credentials for different AWS accounts, and you can deploy
+AWS resources by switching account profiles easily.

 #### On Windows

-The default location of the `credentials` file in Windows is `C:\Users\USERNAME\.aws\credentials`.
+The default location of the `credentials` file is `C:\Users\USERNAME\.aws\credentials`.

-Done.
-In this way, you can have multiple IAM credentials for different AWS accounts.

 ### Deployment